amekkawi/cwlogs-writable/docs/api.md

 <a name="CWLogsWritable+logGroupName"></a>

 ### cwLogsWritable.logGroupName : <code>string</code>
+AWS CloudWatch [LogGroup](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#putLogEvents-property) name.
+It will be created if it doesn't exist.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+logStreamName"></a>

 ### cwLogsWritable.logStreamName : <code>string</code>
+AWS CloudWatch [LogStream](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#putLogEvents-property) name.
+It will be created if it doesn't exist.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+writeInterval"></a>

 ### cwLogsWritable.writeInterval : <code>string</code> &#124; <code>number</code>
+Amount of wait time after a Writable#_write call to allow batching of log events.
+Must be a positive number or "nextTick".
+If "nextTick", `process.nextTick` is used.
+If a number, `setTimeout` is used.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+retryableMax"></a>

 ### cwLogsWritable.retryableMax : <code>number</code>
+Maximum number of times a AWS error marked as "retryable" will be retried before the error is instead passed to [onError](#CWLogsWritable+onError).

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+retryableDelay"></a>